 Reading room rules

 The reading room is set aside for those using the Library’s special collections and genealogical resources, which do not circulate.
 All researchers must register at the reference desk and agree to abide by the rules for using the reading room.
-Call slips are required to request publications and archival materials, and we ask researchers to return items to the designated carts; please do not re-shelve anything.
+Call slips are required to request all materials, which must be returned to the designated carts for quarantining.

 Researchers may only take notes with pencil and paper or computer, and public WiFi is available.
 All items must be handled with care and kept in their original order.
 All material must remain on the table; staff may direct researchers in the proper handling of items, including the use of book cradles and weights.

 Microfilm readers and computers are equipped with printers (for a fee of $0.10 per page), and in most cases are able to e-mail or save copies to a flash drive.
+Please note that for the duration of the pandemic payments are only accepted by check, cash cannot be accepted.
 Scans, photocopies, and digital photographs can be made under staff supervision.
 As a courtesy to other users, please refrain from loud conversations and silence all electronic devices.
 Visitors must leave the reading room to make or receive phone calls.

 No bags, folders, or other materials are permitted on the tables.
 Staff may limit what can be brought into the reading room to protect the collections, and personal property is subject to search prior to leaving.
 The History and Genealogy Center is open during normal Library hours.
-Researchers who are unable to visit in person may submit a Research by Mail form, and a staff member will conduct a search of our collections for a modest fee.
+Researchers who are unable to visit in person may submit a Research by Mail form, and a staff member will conduct a search of our collections.

 Please email us at email@example.com for more information.